jaesung-cs/superlucent/notes/README.md

 - Rendering (hopefully ray tracing later) from compute shader results, without haevy CPU-GPU data transfers
 - Graphical user interface, object-oriented

+## Code refactoring (July 11, 2021)

+In commit `e2ca714`,

+As code refactoring, GPU particle simulator is moved and renamed as a separate project `vkpbd`.
+The purpose is to move the responsibility of managing memories and buffers from class to the application and the user.

+There are still more codes for refactoring:
+- member variable naming convention: from `snake_case` to `camelCase` for consistency with Vulkan.
+- delete CPU simulator and other dead codes
+- change `vkpbd` from header-only to static library

+And fixed a fatal bug in `uniform_grid.glsl`
+- `CellIndex()` was returning an integer offset grid coordinates, causing `Bound()` function calculate wrong values.

+Next topic is probably to continue fluid simulation, as well as code refactoring.

 ## Code refactoring (July 3, 2021)

 In commit `8abf0e8`,